MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

 - Initialize and provide an Engine object to the SDK

 > [!NOTE]
 > The steps outlined in this quickstart are required for any client application that uses the MIP File, Policy, or Protection APIs.
-Although this quickstart demonstrates File API examples, this same pattern is applicable to clients using the Policy and Protection APIs.
+Although this quickstart demonstrates usage of the File APIs, this same pattern is applicable to clients using the Policy and Protection APIs.

 ## Prerequisites